Skip to main content

 22. Dual carriageways

-Unlike a motorway, though, dual carriageways can have junctions and roundabouts.
-Traffic can join, leave, cross and turn right from the carriageway.
+Some dual carriageways share the same speed limit as motorways.
+Unlike motorways, they can have junctions, roundabouts, and right turns.
+Traffic can join, leave, cross, and turn right from the carriageway.

 You should to be able to: